908 KAR 2:050. Formula for allocation of funds.

 Section 3.
 Formula for Allocation of State Appropriated Funds.
 The formula for allocation of state appropriated funds shall be as follows:

 (1) Per capita allocations.
-Of the total general funds appropriated by the General Assembly for a fiscal year for the community mental health/mental retardation services programs, fifteen (15) percent shall be distributed based on per capita allocations.
+Of the total general funds appropriated by the General Assembly for a fiscal year for the community behavioral health, developmental and intellectual disabilities services programs, fifteen (15) percent shall be distributed based on per capita allocations.
 The sum available to each region shall be determined by dividing the total funds available in the per capita allocation by the total population of the Commonwealth, multiplied by the population of each region; provided, however, that the payment of the sum shall be on a cost related fee for service basis following receipt of appropriate and timely billings submitted by each board.

 (2) Discretionary allocations.
-The discretionary allocations available to the secretary to maintain essential services pursuant to KRS 210.410 shall be equal to ten (10) percent of the general funds appropriated by the General Assembly for a fiscal year for community mental health/mental retardation programs.
+The discretionary allocations available to the secretary to maintain essential services pursuant to KRS 210.410 shall be equal to ten (10) percent of the general funds appropriated by the General Assembly for a fiscal year for community behavioral health, developmental and intellectual disabilities programs.

 (3) Cost-related fee for service allocations.
-Of the total general funds appropriated by the General Assembly for a fiscal year for the community mental health/mental retardation services program sixty (60) percent shall be allocated based on service units reported in the board's annual plan and budget as approved by the secretary including approved amendments; provided, however, payment shall be on a cost-related fee for service basis following receipt of appropriate and timely billings submitted by the board.
+Of the total general funds appropriated by the General Assembly for a fiscal year for the community behavioral health, developmental and intellectual disabilities services program sixty (60) percent shall be allocated based on service units reported in the board's annual plan and budget as approved by the secretary including approved amendments; provided, however, payment shall be on a cost-related fee for service basis following receipt of appropriate and timely billings submitted by the board.
 If any board fails to report sufficient service units to access its cost-related fee for service allocation, these funds shall be reallocated on a cost-related fee for service basis to those regions whose reported service units exceed their allocation.